CHELTENHAM FESTIVAL RACECARD – DAY 4 – FRIDAY 17th MARCH

 It’s an interesting day and one that in the past has produced some very big-priced winners, an ideal scenario for placing a Heinz or Lucky 63 on six races or going for the jackpot and placing a Super Heinz on seven races.

-- 13:30 Jcb Triumph Hurdle (Grade 1)
+- 13:30 The JCB Triumph Hurdle (Grade 1)

-- 14:10 McCoy Contractors County Handicap Hurdle (Grade 3)
+- 14:10 The County Handicap Hurdle Race (Premier Handicap)

-- 14:50 Albert Bartlett Novices’ Hurdle (Grade 1) (Registered As The Spa Novices’ Hurdle)
+- 14:50 The Albert Bartlett Novices’ Hurdle Race (Grade 1)

-- 15:30 Boodles Cheltenham Gold Cup Chase (Grade 1)
+- 15:30 The Boodles Cheltenham Gold Cup Steeple Chase (Grade 1)

-- 16:50 Mrs Paddy Power Mares’ Chase (Registered As The Liberthine Mares’ Chase) (Grade 2)
+- 16:50 The Mrs Paddy Power Mares’ Steeple Chase (Grade 2)

 - 17:30 Martin Pipe Conditional Jockeys’ Handicap Hurdle